AutomotionTools/battleButtons/README.md

 ## Testing UI Background Appearance

-In the **`BattleButtonsTest.jsx`** file, you can use values of the `backgroundColor` object to change the background color to match that of the legacy (pre-2025) UI, or the 'Darkest'/'Dark'/'Light' colour schemes of the new Spectrum UI.
+In the **`BattleButtonsTest.jsx`** file, you can use values of the `backgroundColor` object to change the background color to match that of the legacy (pre-2025) UI, or the 'Darkest'/'Dark'/'Light' color schemes of the new Spectrum UI.

 ```
 var backgroundColor = {